irfan01000/SSTSENet/README.md

 # MSTSENet:  multiscale Transformer with SENet for HSIC

-This repository contains the official code implementation for the paper titled "Spectral-Spatial Transformer with SENet for HSIC".
+This repository contains the official code implementation for the paper titled "Spectral Transformer with SENet for HSIC".

 **Please note that the code will be uploaded soon after the paper's publication.**